The American Bully is a happy, confident, and loving companion!

 The American Bully has a large head which is proportional to their muscular features and their pointed ears sit on the top (cropped or uncropped).

-The size of the American Bully depends on the variety as there are three varieties which are recognized by the American Bully Kennel Club:
+The size of the American Bully depends on the variety as there are three varieties that are recognized by the American Bully Kennel Club:

 - Pocket varieties stand between 14 to 17 inches (male) and 13 to 16 inches (female)